 Cafes and Boutiques

 But under the new ordinance all new buildings other than single family-attached must be constructed with a zero front setback of 75%.
-That is, 75% of the building must be constructed at the front property line. which now borders the sidewalk.
-The buildings must be at least 30 feet tall and contain two stories.
-Parking lots are a mixed-bag, but for most new developments drive-under parking or an area parking garage is likely.
+That is, 75% of the building must be constructed at the front property line, bordering the existing sidewalk.
+The remaining 25% cannot be used for parking.
+Single family attached homes require 50% of the structure at the front building line and garages entered from the rear of the building, which would require alley access.
+The buildings must be at least 30 feet tall, contain two stories, and can cover up to 90% of the lot.
+Public parking is a mixed-bag, but for most new developments drive-under parking or an area parking garage is likely.

 That pretty much stymies those small boutiques and cafes.
 Here are a few of the restrictions in the ordinance passed in 2014: